I2PC/docs/docs/Installation/Requirements/index.rst

 Supported OS
 ^^^^^^^^^^^^^^^^^^^^

 We have tested Xmipp compilation on the following operating systems:Ubuntu 18.04, Ubuntu 20.04, Ubuntu 22.04 and Centos 7.
 While compilation and execution might be possible on other systems, it might not be straightforward.
-If you encounter a problem, please refer to known and fixed `issues <https://github.com/I2PC/xmipp/issues?q=is%3Aissue>`_.
-Let us know if something is not working.

 Hardware requirements
 ^^^^^^^^^^^^^^^^^^^^